 Q: How could this be true?
-I thought you said that phase shift was due to filter delay τ !
+I thought the phase shift was due to filter delay τ !

 A: Phase shift is due to device delay, it's just that the propagation delay of most devices (such as filters) is not a constant, but instead depends on the frequency of the signal propagating through it!